whizey/Olist_ETL/README.md

 ## Problem Statement

 In the evolving e-commerce landscape, companies face significant challenges when working with large-scale marketplace data.
 First, the ***data-processing complexity*** is substantial: multiple interconnected tables, time-based relationships, and data quality issues mean that standard batch tools often struggle to keep up.
 Second, ***seller segmentation*** remains a major hurdle: simple performance metrics don’t capture the nuanced differences between seller types, making it hard to target strategic improvements.
 Third, modern businesses require near-real-time insights — integrating complex data processing workflows with user-friendly dashboards and operational decision-support is technically and operationally demanding.
 This project tackles all three: building a scalable pipeline, applying advanced segmentation techniques, and delivering meaningful business insights in a timely manner.

+## Objective

+* Develop a scalable ETL pipeline for large-scale e-commerce data.
+* Build advanced clustering models to segment sellers into distinct profiles.
+* Analyze Brazilian e-commerce trends to derive actionable business insights.
+* Define and document best practices for e-commerce analytics projects.

+## Dataset Characteristics and Structure
+The Olist dataset is one of the most detailed public e-commerce datasets out there, covering nearly 100,000 orders from 2016 to 2018.
+It includes nine interconnected tables that capture diﬀerent parts of the e-commerce process:
+***Orders**: The main table with order IDs, customer details, timestamps, and status updates, acting as the key to link other data.
+***Order Items***: Details on products in each order, including prices, shipping costs, and seller info.
+***Products***: Product catalog data like categories, sizes, and weights.
+***Sellers***: Geographic and operational details about marketplace sellers.
+***Customers***: Customer location and unique IDs.
+***Payments***: Payment method details, installment plans, and transaction amounts.
+***Reviews***: Customer satisfaction scores and review text.
+***Geolocation***: Precise coordinates for Brazilian postal codes.
+This multi-table setup mirrors the complexity of real-world e-commerce and opens the door for advanced analysis that looks at how diﬀerent parts of the business interact.